 The Antarctic ozone hole simulation is improved with E3SM-chem, see Figure 8.
 The underlying chlorine-catalyzed ozone-hole chemistry (Cariolle et al. 1990) model has not changed, but the change to Linoz v3 has reduced the background SCO levels in the high-latitude SH by 30 DU, which greatly improves the depth of the ozone hole (Figure 8a).
 The ozone hole now appears before 1980, as per NASA Ozone Watch observational data (https://ozonewatch.gsfc.nasa.gov/).
-Part of this improvement may be caused by changes in the strength of the Antarctic circumpolar stratospheric vortex due to changes in the radiative cooling by water vapor.
+A secondary reason for this improvement may be linked to changes in the strength of the Antarctic circumpolar stratospheric vortex due to changes in the radiative cooling by water vapor.
 Nevertheless, both E3SM models fail to match the large, rapid, 100+ DU drop in O3 over August and September (Figure 8b).
 The SH O3 is very sensitive to the temperature and dynamics over Antarctica and these have changed in part to the new abundances of O3 and stratospheric H2O with E3SM-chem.
-In addition, we slightly retuned the polar stratospheric clouds chemistry temperature threshold to 198.0 K in E3SM-chem vs. 197.5 K in E3SM (Tang et al., 2021).
+The SH O3 is very sensitive to the temperature and dynamics over Antarctica, and these have changed in part to the new abundances of O3 and stratospheric H2O with E3SM-chem.
+Therefore, we retune the polar stratospheric clouds chemistry temperature threshold to 198.0 K in E3SM-chem vs. 197.5 K in E3SM (Tang et al., 2021) to better match the ozone hole observations.
 We compare the pressure–altitude profile of O3 within the ozone hole region with observation from Antarctic ozone sondes in Figure 8c.
 For regions of most intense O3 loss (14-22 km), E3SM-chem matches the observations while E3SM had difficulty producing the well-known feature of nearly complete O3 loss.
 Neither model does well on matching the high-O3 profiles, but this is probably a synoptic sampling problem when using multi-year monthly means to get the 90th %ile.

 4 Global climate results